- Our New Community Access Program - 2021-09-01

-Lasercraft was founded in 1987 with the aim to provide long term supported employment for individuals with disabilities.
-At that time disability services were not readily available, Lasercraft developed a program to provide training and support to employees.
+Lasercraft was founded in 1987 with the aim of providing long term supported employment for individuals with disabilities.
+At a time disability services were not readily available, Lasercraft developed a program to provide training and support to employees.

-Today, Lasercraft is proud to have trained and supported hundreds of individuals with disabilities, making a genuine difference in their lives and their carers.
+Today, Lasercraft is proud to have trained and supported hundreds of individuals with disabilities, making a genuine difference in their lives, but also of their carers.
 Many companies have no real understanding of the social impact doing business with an ADE has in the community.

-To try to answer the most asked questions we interviewed Lauren Richardson at Lasercraft.
+To try to answer the most asked questions we interviewed Lauren Richardson, Program Coodinator at Lasercraft.

 Why should I use an Australian Disability Enterprise?

-When buying from Australian Disability Enterprises people are buying products that are hand made in Australia by Australian’s.
-Making a positive impact on the Australian economy and the lives of workers.
+When buying from Australian Disability Enterprises people are buying products that are handmade in Australia.
+This makes a positive impact on the Australian economy and the lives of workers.

 What benefit do the employees get from working there?

-- They have access to community/social events including:
+They have access to community and social events including:

 - Morning tea outing to local cafes

-- Celebration morning teas e.g Easter and Melbourne Cup
+- Celebration day morning tea e.g Easter and Melbourne Cup

-- Employee lunches were the efforts of individuals are publicly recognised
+- Employee lunches where the efforts of individuals are publicly recognised

 - An annual social day out